YouTransactor-SAS/mPOS-SDK-Android/README.md

 	// if you want to use your Logger impl UCubeAPI.setupLogger(this.getApplicationContext(), new MyLogger());
 ```
+The SDK log can be enabled or disabled using `enableLogs` method.

 #### 6.3 Payment

 Once device selected and Logger initialised, you can start using the YouTransactor SDK to accept card payments.